 In South Carolina, the law defines white-collar crimes as those that are not violent but rather have financial motivations.
 They are also normally committed by government or business officials.

-What Are the Most Common White Collar Crimes in South Carolina?
+What Are the Most Common White Collar Criminal Offenses in South Carolina?

-In South Carolina, the most popular white-collar crimes include, but aren’t limited to:
+In South Carolina, the most popular white-collar criminal offenses include, but aren’t limited to:

 - Antitrust Violations Blackmail